nickstanley574/nickstanley574.github.io/_drafts/lists-and-loops.md

 >>> vehicles[1]
 >>> 'train'
 ```

+Joke?

- lists are incredibly powerful objects and have a lot of built in methods at solve a whole host of problems, but for the purpose of this talk we are going to skip over them and focus on `for` loop and use the list to explore `for` list usability.
+Lists are incredibly powerful objects and have a lot of built in methods to solve a whole host of problems, but for the purpose of this talk we are going to skip over them and focus on `for` loop and use the list to explore `for` list usability.

 ## `for` Loop

 The `for` loop can be used to iterate over the items of a list.

-iterate - the act of repeating; a repetition.
-When you dp something over and over again, that is iteration.
+iterate - the act of repeating; a repetition. its when you do something over and over again.

 In programing we call objects that can be iterated over **iterable**.